 NUEDEXTA is meant to be taken in a specific way to treat PBA (PseudoBulbar Affect), a condition that causes sudden, frequent, uncontrollable episodes of crying and/or laughing that are exaggerated and/or don’t match how you feel.
-Use the dosing guide below to help you understand how to take NUEDEXTA.

 Take NUEDEXTA exactly as your doctor prescribes it in order to see results.

 on day eight, increase your dose to two capsules per day—one in the morning, one in the evening, 12 hours apart.